-The Program in Biology coordinates the GSI application and appointment process for all Biology, EEB, and MCDB courses.
+The Program in Biology coordinates the hiring of all GSI positions for the Biology, EEB, and MCDB courses that require teaching assistance.

 GSIs are hired for fall, winter, spring, and summer terms, and the applications open twice per year (in October for winter, in mid-February for fall, spring, and summer).

 Frequently Asked Questions: